 Circular Seed Usage from Choke / Clinch + Stepping Back

 The core movement was the same, but this time the student takes a step backwards while the circle is initiated.

-I pointed out a special weight shift: when the leg steps back, it is not into a normal Bow Stance 弓 步 (Gōng Bù / Gung1 Bou6, aka in the Cantonese dialect as Gung Jin Ma, Ding Ji Ma): one leg forward and most of the weight on it.
+I pointed out a special weight shift: when the leg steps back, it is not into a normal Bow Stance 弓 步 (Gōng Bù / Gung1 Bou6, aka in the Cantonese dialect as Gung Jin Ma, Ding Ji Ma or more familiarly known as the Front Stance): one leg forward and most of the weight on it.
 Instead, the weight is initially placed on the back leg.
 As the circling arm continues, the weight shifts to the front leg – making the Bow Stance.

 This made things much easier for some.
 The waist and hips turned 90° the weight shifting, harmonizing the upper and lower parts of the body.